ikuo/tathdl/README.md

 # tathdl

-An implementation sketch of a translator from annotated Timed Automata[*1] written in [Graphviz](https://graphviz.org/)'s dot language to VHDL.
+An implementation sketch of a translator from annotated Timed Automata[*1] to VHDL.

+Inputs:
+1. A timed automaton written in a subset of [Graphviz](https://graphviz.org/)'s dot language, and
+2. Clock frequency used for timers

 ## Setup